 Shopping for a new TV these days is challenging at best, whether you're looking on Black Friday, before the Super Bowl, or another time.
-You have to consider size, display type, resolution, and even the number of ports if you want to cover all your bases.
-And you must decide whether you want a smart TV or a non-smart TV.
+You should consider size, display type, resolution, and even the number of ports if you want to cover all your bases.
+And then you must decide whether you want a smart TV or a non-smart TV.

-It might surprise you to know you don't have to buy a smart set if you don't want one — and there are solid reasons to skip this feature.
+It might surprise you to know you can buy a TV without smart features if you want one — and there are solid reasons to skip these features.
 However, shopping for a "dumb" TV won't be that easy if you're worried about brand or size.
 If you're interested in owning a non-smart TV, read on to learn what you can expect during your search.

 What Is a Smart TV?

-A smart TV is any TV set that connects to the internet, either by WiFi or through an Ethernet cable.
-A smart set offers access to web-based services like Netflix, Hulu, Spotify, Pandora, and Prime Video, as well as web-surfing capabilities in some cases.
+A smart TV is any TV set that connects to the internet, either via WiFi or through an Ethernet cable.
+A smart set offers access to web-based services like Netflix, Hulu, Spotify, HBO Max, and Prime Video, as well as web-surfing capabilities in some cases.

 While the technology is neat in theory, the execution can often leave something to be desired.
 For instance, smart TVs can crash or freeze like PCs, and some models may even randomly restart.
 You obviously don't want to deal with those interruptions when watching your favorite shows.
 However, as smart TV technology improves, these issues should occur less frequently.
 And as long as you look carefully into models you're considering, you'll know whether they're prone to these kinds of setbacks before you buy.

 What Are the Security Risks of Smart TVs?